Codeblockz/My-Portfolio/portfolio/src/content/blog/HOW-TO-ADD-BLOG-POSTS.md

 # How to Add New Blog Posts

-This guide shows you how to easily add new blog posts to your portfolio using the file-based content system.
+This guide shows you how to easily add new blog posts to your portfolio using the **new dynamic content system**.

-## Quick Start (2-Step Process)
+## 🚀 Quick Start (2-Step Process)

 ### Step 1: Create Your Markdown File
 Create a new `.md` file in `portfolio/src/content/blog/posts/` with your content: